-This engine will operate on any traditional O-31 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
+This engine will operate on any traditional O-31 Gauge track system (an optional shorter drawbar is included in the packaging for use with layouts having O-42 curves and larger), including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
 It is also compatible with most standard AC transformers.
-See pages 47 and 48 for a complete list of compatible transformers, power packs, and wiring instructions.
+(See pages 46 and 47 for a complete list of compatible transformers, power packs, and wiring instructions.)

+PFA

+Passenger/Freight

-PFA Passenger/Freight Announcements
+Announcements